-Is it true that in Europe a vaccine from Covid-19 costs € 1500–2000?
+Is it true that in Europe a COVID-19 vaccination costs €1,500–2,000?

-“We are sick, we continue to get sick.
+“We get sick, we continue to get sick.
 People continue to die.
-And at the same time they do not want to vaccinate.
-Moreover, if there, in Europe, € 1500–2000 is worth a vaccine, but here it costs for free.
-Not only are we vaccinating in clinics and vaccinate in shopping centers, now we are vaccinated in the parks.
-Now we pay another 1000 rubles to pensioners so that they can go to these 1000 in stores, if only they would be vaccinated.
-No one.
-Well, relatively nobody ... "
+And yet they don’t want to get vaccinated.
+Moreover, if there, in Europe, vaccination costs €1,500–2,000, but here it’s free.
+Not only do we vaccinate in clinics and in shopping centers, now we vaccinate in parks.
+Now we pay pensioners another 1,000 rubles so that they can use that 1,000 to buy goods in stores, just to get vaccinated.
+There is no one.
+Well, relatively no one..."

-You can understand the Moscow mayor - the rate of vaccination in the capital and the country as a whole is far from the ideal.
-On graphics It can be seen how the lag of the Russian indicator from the Middle European grows with every week.
+You can understand the Moscow mayor - the pace of vaccination in the capital and throughout the country as a whole is far from ideal.
+On graphics You can see how the gap between the Russian indicator and the European average is growing every week.
 However, what about the price of vaccinations?
-IN Moscowas in all Russia, vaccinated from coronavirus can be really free.
-As for Europe, the EU countries of the vaccine, of course, go not for just like that: those They pay $ 2.15 (about € 1.76) for each dose of Oxford - Astrazeneca, $ 8.50 (€ 7) for Johnson & Johnson products, $ 18 (€ 14.8) for Moderna, and Pfizer vaccine - BIONTECH for the region Grown In recent months from € 12 to € 19.5.
-Relative exotic for European countries still remain the Russian "satellite V" and the Chinese Sinopharm, which cost, for example, Hungary in € 8.2 and € 30.8 per dose, respectively.
+IN Moscow, as in all Russia, you can actually get vaccinated against coronavirus for free.
+As for Europe, the EU countries, of course, do not get the vaccine for nothing: they pay $2.15 (about €1.76) for each dose of Oxford - AstraZeneca, $8.50 (€7) for Johnson & Johnson, $18 (€14.8) for Moderna, and the price of the Pfizer - BioNTech vaccine for the region grew up in recent months from €12 to €19.5.
+The Russian Sputnik V and the Chinese Sinopharm remain relatively exotic for European countries. got by, for example, Hungary at €8.2 and €30.8 per dose, respectively.

-Moreover, in San Marino, having vaccinated the entire population, the authorities went on and announced the start vaccine tourism - A foreigner can come and get a full dose of the Russian “satellite V”.
-True, not free, but for € 50.
-In some countries, vaccination is covered with compulsory medical insurance.
-It should be noted that in the case of coronavirus, this is not a one -time action - usually Various seasonal vaccinations in Europe are available to many categories of the population for free.
+Moreover, in San Marino, having vaccinated the entire population, the authorities went further and announced the start vaccine tourism — a foreigner can come and receive a full dose of Russian Sputnik V. True, it’s no longer free, but for €50.
+In some countries, vaccination is covered by compulsory health insurance.
+It should be noted that in the case of coronavirus this is not a one-time action - usually Various seasonal vaccinations in Europe are available free of charge to many categories of the population.

 Фейк